wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 * You can use Paypal sandbox to do testing if needed (before you go live).
 * Collect special instructions from your customers on the PayPal checkout page.
 * The orders menu will show you all the orders that you have received from your site.
+* Ability to configure an email that will get sent to your buyers after they purchase your product.
 * Compatible with WordPress Multi-site Installation.
 * and more...